-Please note that applications to the PhD program can only be submitted via the online system, which opens when an opening in the PhD program has been announced.
-The application round for the 2016 round of admission just closed with 155 applicants.
-Next call for a regular round of applications will be announced on this webpage in 2017.
+Please note that applications to the PhD programme can only be submitted via the online system, which opens when an opening in the PhD programme has been announced.
+The application round for the 2017 round of admission just closed.
+Next call for a regular round of applications will be announced on this webpage.
 Check back for updates.
 Please note that potential supervisors should not be contacted in advance.

 The application should be in English, except for writing samples which could be in either Swedish or English.
 The documents submitted should consist of the following:

 - a completed application form for doctoral studies

 - letters of reference/recommendation (max 2 letters) or a list of references (max 2) which can be contacted by the admission committee.

 - writing samples (1‒3 samples)